 I write back immediately with a “Thank you so much for taking the time . . .
 I love hearing this” message.
 Then I say: “Personal testimonials are really helpful for my business.
 Would you mind if I used your name with your words at some point?”

-Scenario 2: The words in an email are terrific, but I need to edit for space.
+Scenario 2: The words in an email are terrific, but need editing.

 I write back immediately with a “Thank you so much for taking the time . . .
 I love hearing this” message.
 Then I say: “Personal testimonials are really helpful for my business.
 Would you mind if I used your name with a testimonial?
 I was thinking of these words: ‘. . .'
 Does that sound okay to you?”